 Get a science/art subscription crate directly to your or your loved one’s door every month.
-It’s the gift that keeps giving!
-There are 7 different crates depending on the ages (0-104!) and the types of the project vary.
+It’s the gift that keeps on giving!
+There are seven different crates based on age, and the types of projects vary.
 Their tinker crate, shown above, is designed for ages 9-16 and features science and engineering projects.
 This crate includes blueprints, video tutorials, and extra projects.

-Our CEO/President, Ellen Matloff’s pick is live caterpillars.
+Our CEO Ellen Matloff’s pick are these live caterpillars.
 This package includes “five live caterpillars and all of the nutritious food they need to develop into beautiful Painted Lady Butterflies.
 Observe the miraculous butterfly life cycle up close in your own home or classroom.
 The entire project takes approximately three weeks.”
 You can also release live ladybugs in your garden!
-A tip, don’t ever bring them into your house.
+A tip: don’t ever bring them into your house.
 And release at least 25 feet from your house in a garden setting, preferably with tomato plants.
-Best if you live in a warm-climate if you are giving around the holiday season.
+Best if you live in a warm climate if you are giving around the holiday season.

 Rachel Ignotofsky wrote the inspiring and beautiful Women In Science: 50 Fearless Pioneers Who Changed The World.
 This New York Times best selling book “highlights the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics (STEM) from the ancient to the modern world.”
-Available for pre-order, I Love Science: A Journal For Self-Discovery And Big Ideas is a guided journal for young women and girls based on the book, great as a companion.
+A great companion, I Love Science: A Journal For Self-Discovery And Big Ideas is a guided journal for young women and girls based on the book.

 Robotics Smart Machines “gives children a simple, fun, and customizable introduction to robotics that lets them build eight amazing motorized machines.
 It’s an awesome introduction to science, engineering, robotics, and electronics – all at the same time!”

 The Astroscan Millennium Telescope is a portable and powerful tool to explore the world of astronomy with razor sharp views of our universe.
-It even includes an scientific star and planet locator.
-“Using the correct eyepiece, with time and patience, you’ll soon marvel at the majesty of the planets: find Saturn with its magestic rings and Titan – its largest moon, view Mars with its white polar ice cap and orange deserts, discover Jupiter and its four largest moons: lo, Callisto, Europa, and Ganymede, as well as following Venus, the most luminous of the planets.”
+It even includes a scientific star and planet locator.
+“Using the correct eyepiece, with time and patience, you’ll soon marvel at the majesty of the planets: find Saturn with its majestic rings and Titan, its largest moon; view Mars with its white polar ice cap and orange deserts; discover Jupiter and its four largest moons, lo, Callisto, Europa, and Ganymede; follow Venus, the most luminous of the planets.”

-“Osmo Coding teaches problem solving and logic skills, it helps kids succeed in an increasingly digital world.
+“Osmo Coding teaches problem solving and logic skills; it helps kids succeed in an increasingly digital world.
 With Osmo, coding is approachable, creative, and fun.
 Just snap physical blocks together to create sequences of commands and easily learn computer programming fundamentals.
-Works with iPad Pro 9.7 inch, all iPad Mini, all iPad Air, all iPad 2 & up.“
+Works with iPad Pro 9.7 inch, all iPad Mini, all iPad Air, all iPad 2 and up.“